Tushar2771/ChatWithdb/readme.md

-# MySQL Python Chatbot with GPT-4 and Mistral AI
+# MySQL Python Chatbot with Mistral AI

 Welcome to the GitHub repository for  tutorial on building a natural language SQL chatbot using misteral!
 This project guides you through the development of a chatbot that can interpret natural language queries, generate SQL queries, and fetch results from a SQL database, all in an intuitive and user-friendly way.
 It utilizes the power of misteral model, integrated with a Streamlit GUI for an enhanced interaction experience.